pantherfoundation/oshiya/docs/7_EnhancementProposals.md

 _Proposal_: Mitigate these breakdowns of function through proper error handling, possibly via timeout implementations on promise/await/async functions.

--   RPC, Private key & Matic in EOA: A check should be done at the initiation of Oshiya to ensure that, if all else functions properly, the software is actually able to write data to the BusTree stack.
+-   RPC, Private key & Matic in EOA: A check should be done at the initiation of Oshiya to ensure that the software is actually able to write data to the BusTree stack.
 This requires proper definition of environment variables, specifically the RPC node and private key.
 Also, the EOA should have a MATIC balance of >10 $MATIC.
--   Tree Root Mismatch: The Tree Root Mismatch error arises occasionallywhen running the web client.
+-   Tree Root Mismatch: The Tree Root Mismatch error arises occasionally when running the web client.
 Oshiya continues to run indefinitely, whilst submissions are continually unsuccessful.
-This requires a manual/’hard restart’ (CLI code denoted below), which can be automated
+This requires a manual/’hard restart’ (CLI code denoted below), which can be automated.
 -   Events scanner unsynced: On occasion, the events scanner becomes unsynced with the network, resulting in rejected submissions of roots and thus requiring a manual/’hard reset’, which again can be automated.
--   Other Errors: The manner in which errors listed hitherto can be corrected present some form of continuity.
+-   Other Errors: The manner in which errors listed can be corrected present some form of continuity.
 Utilize this to mitigate (if not fully, at least partially) other errors which may require manual interaction to reboot Oshiya.

 _Advantages_

--   Better performance: Reduced critical errors mean more continuous mining, resulting in a more reliable and streamlined network.
+-   Better performance: Reduced critical errors mean more continuous mining, resulting in a more reliable and streamlined protocol function and zMiner yield.
 -   Hands-off operation: The software should be initiated and left, providing a smooth user experience whilst maintaining consistent rewards/profits.

 _Implementation Considerations_: